-Water Table – These wells within the monitoring well network are screened across the groundwater table with the exception of WT-9 and WT-10.
-Typically the water table at the Site is in fractured Prairie du Chien bedrock and therefore most of the water table wells were constructed as open borehole bedrock monitoring wells (some were constructed with screen and sandpack due to hole collapse).
-The newly installed wells (MW-11, MW-12, and MW-13) located at the northern portion of the Landfill were constructed with a screen and sandpack as the water table is present in unconsolidated material in this area.
+Water Table – These wells within the monitoring well network are screened across the regional groundwater table, with the exception of wells WT-9 and WT-10.
+Typically, the regional water table at the Site is in fractured Prairie du Chien bedrock and, therefore, most of the water table wells were constructed as open borehole bedrock monitoring wells (some were constructed with screen and sandpack due to hole collapse).
+The newly installed wells (MW-11, MW-12, and MW-13) located in the northern portion of the Landfill were constructed with a screen and sandpack as the water table is present in unconsolidated material in this area.

-Jordan – There are three wells on the Landfill that are constructed as open borehole bedrock monitoring wells in the Jordan formation which underlies the Prairie du Chien.
-The open-hole sections of these wells are generally at depths of approximately 160 to 220 feet below ground surface.
+Jordan – There are three wells at the Landfill that are constructed as open borehole bedrock monitoring wells in the Jordan Sandstone which underlies the Prairie du Chien.
+The open-hole sections of these wells are in the Jordan and generally at depths of approximately 160 to 220 feet below ground surface.

 Although the monitoring wells are separated into three different groups for the purpose of discussion and comparison of results, it is important to note that these are not separate aquifer units.
-The Prairie du Chien and Jordan formations are hydraulically interconnected, as are the perched zones with the water table.
-The only continuous confining layer identified in the area is the St. Lawrence Formation, which underlies the Jordan and has not been studied as part of monitoring activities conducted at the Site.

 Existing Monitoring Wells

 Thirty of the forty monitoring wells that comprise the network were installed prior to Phase B, as summarized below.
-The following paragraphs reference wells that are no longer present; however, only the wells that remain on-Site are included in the total count of wells and in the well construction summary (Table 8).
+While the following paragraphs reference wells that are no longer present, only the wells that remain at the Site are included in the total count of wells and in the well construction summary (Table 9).

+Dump – Two monitoring wells were installed in 1990, of which only OFMW-1 remains.
+This well is screened across the regional water table in unconsolidated native material.
+An additional nine monitoring wells (MW-97-1 to MW-97-9) were installed by the MPCA in 1997.
+These wells are all Prairie du Chien water table wells.
+All are constructed as open borehole monitoring wells, with the exception of MW-97-8 which needed to be constructed with a 2-inch diameter screen due to borehole collapse.
+The nine monitoring wells were located around the perimeter of the Dump.

-Landfill – From 1977 to 1983, eight water table monitoring wells (WT-1 through WT-8) and one bedrock monitoring well (J-1) were installed at the Landfill.
-Of these wells, only WT-6 and J-1 remain.
+Landfill – From 1977 to 1983, eight regional water table monitoring wells (WT-1 through WT-8) and one Jordan Sandstone monitoring well (J-1) were installed at the Landfill.
+Of these wells, only wells WT-6 and J-1 remain.
 WT-6 was modified when the Transfer Station was built (the riser pipe was raised approximately 10 feet).
-Around 1986 it was observed that WT-7 and WT-8 (located on the south property edge) were dry, likely due to drawdown from increased pumping at Kraemer Quarry.
+Around 1986 it was observed that wells WT-7 and WT-8 (located on the southern property edge) were dry.
 An additional four wells (WT-9 to WT-12B) were subsequently installed in 1987 and then in 1990 four additional wells (WT-13 and WT-14, J-13 and J-14) were installed.
-Additionally, in 1993 landfill gas wells were installed.
+In 1993, eight landfill gas wells were installed.
 One of these wells (MP-8) is located near the nested pair WT-13 and J-13.
 Although this well was constructed dry and for the purpose of landfill gas monitoring, it has since been observed to accumulate perched groundwater.
 Because the log indicates its construction is the same as a typical monitoring well would be, it is included here as part of the monitoring well network.

 In 2015 the MPCA installed an additional 10 monitoring wells at the Landfill.
-Eight of these wells MW-1 to MW-8) are screened in the perched groundwater/leachate, while the other two (MW-4D and MW-8D) are screened across the water table in the Prairie du Chien.
+Eight of these wells (MW-1 to MW-8) are screened in the perched groundwater/leachate, while the other two (MW-4D and MW-8D) are screened across the regional water table in the Prairie du Chien.